-^a Dolutegravir recently has been associated with a higher risk of neural tube defects in infants born to women who were taking dolutegravir at the time of conception.
-For women of childbearing age who may become pregnant while taking dolutegravir (ie, have male sex partners and are not using effective contraception), the FDA currently recommends that providers discuss risks and benefits of dolutegravir and alternative ARVs, and consider alternatives.
+^a Dolutegravir has been associated with a small increased risk of neural tube defects in infants born to women who were taking dolutegravir at the time of conception.
+No data are available on the safety of bictegravir for fetuses exposed at time of conception or early in pregnancy.
+For persons of childbearing age who may become pregnant while taking dolutegravir (or bictegravir) (eg, cisgender women who have male sex partners and are not using effective contraception), providers should discuss possible risks and benefits of dolutegravir and alternative ARVs, and select ARVs through shared decision making.

-^b Tenofovir alafenamide (TAF)/emtricitabine is preferred (except in pregnant womean), but tenofovir disoproxil fumarate (TDF)/emtricitabine may be used instead.
+^b Tenofovir alafenamide (TAF)/emtricitabine is generally preferred (except in pregnant women), but tenofovir disoproxil fumarate (TDF)/emtricitabine may be used instead.